dominika-baszanowska/Air-Quality-Data-Continuous/docs/implementation.md

 | **Conf** | 0 warnings| 1 Error |
 | **Main** | 0 warnings| 16 Errors |

+C:\Users\hoyos\Documents\GitHub\Air-Quality-Data-Continuous\main.js
+    1:17  error  'require' is not defined            no-undef 2:15  error  'require' is not defined            no-undef 3:14  error  'require' is not defined            no-undef 4:1   error  'process' is not defined            no-undef 4:22  error  'process' is not defined            no-undef 25:55  error  'fields' is defined but never used  no-unused-vars 34:81  error  'fields' is defined but never used  no-unused-vars 54:82  error  'fields' is defined but never used  no-unused-vars 66:55  error  'fields' is defined but never used  no-unused-vars 75:81  error  'fields' is defined but never used  no-unused-vars 88:55  error  'fields' is defined but never used  no-unused-vars 97:81  error  'fields' is defined but never used  no-unused-vars 111:46  error  'process' is not defined            no-undef 126:4   error  Mixed spaces and tabs               no-mixed-spaces-and-tabs 130:5   error  'process' is not defined            no-undef 131:22  error  'process' is not defined            no-undef 132:46  error  'process' is not defined            no-undef 136:1   error  'exports' is not defined            no-undef 137:1   error  'exports' is not defined            no-undef 138:1   error  'exports' is not defined            no-undef

+✖ 20 problems (20 errors, 0 warnings)

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?